Typher77/Qu1Z-GREAU_Ludovic-CDOF03/README.md

 Small quiz of ten questions, for one player !

 ## How to run the program
-Launch the setup.py
+Launch the setup.py.
-Start the main.py
+And start the main.py

 ## A Guide to Contributing
 Look a the issues to see what can be improved and make a pull request if you make any modification.